danchoi/vitunes/README.markdown

 * `CTRL-u`: when the match list is active, cycles forward through the match list and what you've typed so far; when the match list is inactive, erases what you've typed.
 * `CTRL-x C-u` reactivates autocompletion if it's gone away
 * `CTRL-y` selects the highlighted match without triggering ENTER
-* `ENTER` selects the highlighted match from the match list

-Press `ENTER` or `ESC` to exit either search query or drop-down selection mode.
+To exist the drop down or search query mini-window, press `ENTER` when the query line is blank, or try `ESC` then `q`.

 ### Volume Control